FALLOUT IS ON NOW!

 "Kyle and Budgie find themselves sucked into a desperate race to prevent Aumea’s murder, as Kyle learns that his gifts don’t stop at prophecy… and the full meaning of his tattoo is revealed".

-Michael will direct two episodes of new Starz tv series Ash vs. Evil Dead in June 2015.
-It is being produced by Sam Raimi and Rob Tapert and will star Bruce Campbell, Lucy Lawless, Jill Marie Jones, Ray Santiago, and Dana DeLorenzo.
+Michael will direct episodes 6 and 7 of new Starz tv series Ash vs. Evil Dead in June 2015.
+It is being produced by Sam Raimi and Rob Tapert and will star Bruce Campbell, Lucy Lawless, Mimi Rogers, Jill Marie Jones, Ray Santiago, and Dana DeLorenzo.
 Click here for info.

 MICHAEL NARRATES THE LION QUEEN